TotalMiner/totalminer.github.io/lua/functions/weather/hail_delete.md

 ## Parameters

-- `x:` The x component of the position.
+- `x`: The x component of the position.
-- `y:` The y component of the position.
+- `y`: The y component of the position.
-- `z:` The z component of the position.
+- `z`: The z component of the position.

 ___